nken-eccs/PyGitrefer/README.md

 2. **Repository Information (`GITREFER_REPO`):**
    - Determine the owner and name of your GitHub repository (e.g., `owner/repository`).

-> [!IMPORTANT]
+   > [!WARNING]
    > If you start with a new repository, please create a repository first before initializing PyGitrefer.

 3. **Gemini API Key (Optional) (`GITREFER_GEMINI_API_KEY`):**
    - If you want to use the AI-powered reference extraction feature, please get an API key from [Google AI Studio](https://aistudio.google.com/).
 Anyone who has a Google account can sign up for free.

    > [!NOTE]
    > Currently, Gemini Flash is set as the default model.
 You can make requests up to 1500 times per day [[source](https://ai.google.dev/pricing)].

 The easiest way to set these environment variables is to create a `.env` file in the root directory of your project and add the following lines: